6- Practice problem 5-8. Find the centroid for the shaded area

 I have considered the second integration to simplify the calculation.

-This is the value of the second integration for the first moment of area about the X-axis which is equal to 7.6770.
+This is the value of the second integration for the first moment of area about the X-axis, which is equal to 7.6770.

 Find the Y-bar for the shaded area and the Y-coordinate.

-We add the value of the first moment of area about the X-axis for the first integration for the rectangular portion to the second integration, the final first moment of area about the X-axis is 24.4472.
+We add the value of the first moment of area about the X-axis for the first integration for the rectangular portion to the second integration, and the final first moment of area about the X-axis is 24.4472.